cultural-impact-of-warfare

 The Saxon Wars and Charlemagne's Border Policy

-One of the most brutal campaigns shaped by Germanic warfare was Charlemagne's thirty-year conflict with the Saxons (772–804).
-The Saxons, a confederation of Germanic tribes, used defensive tactics that combined forest ambushes, hill fortresses, and seasonal raids.
-Charlemagne's response was to impose a heavily fortified frontier—the Saxon Mark—with permanent garrisons and a ruthless policy of forced Christianization and displacement.
-This campaign demonstrated that even a highly organized Frankish army, equipped with cavalry (the forerunner of medieval knights), had to adopt the very Germanic tactics of relentless raiding and fortification construction to subdue a determined enemy.
+One of the most brutal campaigns shaped by Germanic warfare was Charlemagne's thirty-year conflict with the Saxons from 772 to 804.
+The Saxons, a confederation of Germanic tribes, used defensive tactics that combined forest ambushes, hill fortresses, and seasonal raids that made conventional conquest nearly impossible.
+Charlemagne's response was to impose a heavily fortified frontier known as the Saxon Mark with permanent garrisons and a policy of forced Christianization and displacement.
+This campaign demonstrated that even a highly organized Frankish army, equipped with cavalry that foreshadowed medieval knights, had to adopt the very Germanic tactics of relentless raiding and fortification construction to subdue a determined enemy.
 The Danewirk fortifications built by the Danes across the Jutland Peninsula owe much to the same logic: a linear barrier designed to control movement along a traditional invasion route.
+For an overview of the Saxon Wars and their military context, consult World History Encyclopedia's article on the Saxon Wars.

 The Danelaw and Anglo-Saxon Defenses